What are the tuition and fees charges at Purdue Northwest?

 Most grants are gift aid and do not have to be repaid.
-However, if a student withdraws from classes a federal title IV refund calculation will be performed and may require repayment of financial aid, including any grants received.
+However, if you withdraw from all classes a federal title IV refund calculation will be performed and may require repayment of financial aid, including any grants received.
 Students will be contacted by the Bursar’s Office if repayment is required.
-We strongly recommend all students with financial aid talk to the Office of Financial Aid before dropping classes to fully understand the impact on your financial aid awards.
+Students with financial aid should talk to the Office of Financial Aid before dropping classes to fully understand the impact on your financial aid awards.

 Once I am awarded financial aid will it be revised?

-Financial aid eligibility is reviewed and revised, as necessary, up until the Census Date (the end of the 100% refund period) each fall and spring semester.
+Financial aid eligibility is reviewed and revised, as necessary, up until the Financial Aid Census Date (the end of the second week of classes) each fall and spring semester.
 State financial aid eligibility is reviewed and revised, as necessary, up until the end of the fourth week of classes each fall and spring semester.
-Changes to your account or financial aid may require an adjustment to your total financial aid award package.
-In some cases this may cause a change in your account, which could result in a balance due.
-Any financial aid refund issued to you that you may not be eligible to receive must be returned to the university.
-If your financial aid is revised, you will be notified electronically.
-Check Student Self-Service and your PNW email on a daily basis to monitor changes to your account throughout the aid year.
+Other changes to your account may require an adjustment to your total financial aid award package.
+In some cases changes could result in a balance due.
 Additionally, your financial aid may be revised due to classes being dropped.
-We strongly recommend all students with financial aid talk to the Office of Financial Aid before dropping classes to fully understand the impact on your financial aid awards.
+Students with financial aid should talk to the Office of Financial Aid before dropping classes to fully understand the impact on your financial aid awards.

 How many credit hours is considered full-time at Purdue Northwest?

 Undergraduate students must be enrolled in 12 or more credit hours each semester (including summer) to be considered full-time for financial aid.
-Graduate students must be enrolled in 8 or more credit hours each semester (including summer) to be considered full-time for financial aid.
-Students are encouraged to enroll in 15 credit hours each semester.
+The tuition charges are the same for undergraduate students enrolled between 12 to 18 credit hours each semester.
+Contact the Office of Financial Aid for full-time enrollment information for graduate students.